 In modern times, there’s another wonky dimension.
-It’s unrealistic expectations towards the unfulfillable promise of a scientifically confirmable reality model.
-Within that confusion, doubt, and despair, you have an educated populace crippled from being able to recognize any better goal.
+Science itself delivers unrealistic expectations towards the unfulfillable promise of a scientifically confirmable reality model.
+With the resulting disorientation, doubt, and despair, you have an educated populace crippled from being able to recognize any better goal.

 The science-minded and related culture are torn by a theoretical physics that holds more than one reality model to be true (i.e. QM, relativity, and Newtonian physics).
 They find themselves, ironically, vulnerable to and in denial of science’s role in existential dissonance — the metaphysical effect of pervasive disinformation.